ee17btech11034/Resume/README.md

-# Here are my details like resume, cv.
+# Here are my details like Resume, CV.